Claude Frédéric t'Serclaes, Count of Tilly

-Claude Frederic t'Serclaes, Count of Tilly (July 1648 – April 1723) was a Dutch States Army officer and nobleman.
-He took part in the Franco-Dutch War, Nine Years' War and the War of the Spanish Succession and proved a brave and capable cavalry general.
-In 1708 he became the de facto supreme commander of the Dutch army, and led the Allied forces together with the Duke of Marlborough and Eugene of Savoy.
+Field Marshal Claude Frederic t'Serclaes, Count of Tilly (July 1648 – April 1723) was a Dutch States Army officer who served in the Franco-Dutch War, Nine Years' War and the War of the Spanish Succession.
+A brave and capable cavalry general, in 1708 he became the de facto supreme commander of the Dutch army and led the Allied forces together with the Duke of Marlborough and Eugene of Savoy.

 Early life

 He was born in 1648 to Jean Werner T'Serclaes Tilly Marbais and Marie Françoise de Montmorency Robecq.
 He was a younger brother of Albert Octave who served Philip V of Spain, which would pit them against each other during the Battle of Ekeren.
 The grandfather of these brothers was a younger brother of Johann Tserclaes, Count of Tilly of the Thirty Years War.
 In 1667 Tilly entered Spanish service, but switched to Dutch service in 1672, even though he was a Catholic.